 Now I only need to go back one more time end of September.
 By then, my eyes will be fully stabilized.
 They're about 98% stabilized right now but honestly, they feel like 100% to me.

-1. How much does laser eye surgery cost?
+1. What does the LASIK vs ReLEx smile eye surgery cost?

-The cost for ReLEx-smile surgery is 2000/eye.
-The cost of lasik is a bit lower, at around €1500/eye.
+The ReLEx smile cost at the time I did it was 2000/eye.
+The cost of lasik was a bit lower, at around €1500/eye.